Exeter Study Club - 12 February 2019

 - Litigation and what is entailed

-- Fitness to practice and what is entailed
+- Fitness to practise and what is entailed

 - The difference between both of the above